ochafik/scalight/StaticLibrary/README.md

 This library is **needed at compile-time only**.

-Scalight's compiler plugin will inline all its calls, and it does not expose any public type anyway (just a bunch of dependency-free inlineable DSLs).
+Scalight's compiler plugin will rewrite / inline all its method calls, and it does not expose any public type anyway.